spotinst/help/src/docs/administration/notification-center/create-a-notification-policy.md

 The following integrations are available:
 - External Email: Add email addresses that will receive notifications.
 - Webhook: Add webhooks to applications.
-- SNS: Add an SNS ARN to receive notifications in AWS.
+- SNS: Add an SNS topic ARN to receive notifications in AWS.
 - Slack: Add the webhook for a slack channel.

 ## Select Users